Joint Program in Ancient Philosophy

 The program is designed to produce scholars with a broad range of expertise both in philosophy and classics, with the intention of bridging the gap between the two subjects.
 It provides the training and specialist knowledge required for undertaking research in ancient philosophy, and at the same time equips students for scholarly work and teaching in either classics or philosophy.
 Those who complete the program will be fully qualified to work as a member of either one of these disciplines, while having developed a broad competence in the other.

 Students apply for admission to either of the participating departments in accordance with their qualifications and interests.
-They are treated accordingly as graduate students fully in either the Department of Classics or the Department of Philosophy.
+They are treated accordingly as graduate students fully in either the Department of Ancient Greek and Roman Studies or the Department of Philosophy.

 The program offers graduate students in Classics the opportunity to take classes in philosophy as an integral part of their work.
 And it offers graduate students in Philosophy the opportunity to develop their knowledge of both classical languages, and to make a thorough study of Graeco-Roman culture.
 Students and faculty from the two departments meet each other frequently and regularly in seminars, reading groups and colloquia.
 Seminar offerings from the two departments are designed to give students, during their years in the program, the opportunity to study a wide variety of topics, including the Presocratics, Plato, Aristotle, Hellenistic philosophy and the philosophy of later antiquity.